"SONIC BOOM! The HISTORY of NORTHWEST ROCK" BOOK

 • blogcritics.com: "...one hell of a story. ...Blecha does not spend a whole lot of time on the Grunge days, which is fine.
 There has been so much discussion of that period, it really is not necessary here.
 His research into the early Rock N' Roll days of Seattle is riveting, ...and makes great reading for any music fan."

-• Historylink.org: "...a breakthrough book which engagingly tells the story of Northwest rock...Blecha expertly weaves quotes into his text, bringing the Northwest rock scene to life through the stories of those who created it...
+• Historylink.org: "...a breakthrough book...Blecha expertly weaves quotes into his text, bringing the Northwest rock scene to life through the stories of those who created it...
 Sonic Boom spends most of its pages covering the 1950s and 1960s, which is needed since that period has largely been glossed over or ignored in the few previous books on Northwest rock.
 Certainly it has never been told this well and the combination of solid information and Blecha’s superb writing skills make this an important book."

 • Blurt: "Blecha strikes a winning balance through a mixture of scrupulous research and genuine passion for his subject."

-• Jerseybeat.com: Sonic Boom "was written exactly the way a book, or a song should be written - I felt like I was there experiencing the clubs, the bands, and the whole scene throughout the years. ...it was hard putting it down, and I practically dog-eared every page for reference points."
+• Jerseybeat.com: "...written exactly the way a book, or a song should be written - I felt like I was there experiencing the clubs, the bands, and the whole scene throughout the years. ...it was hard putting it down, and I practically dog-eared every page for reference points."

 • Allan Handelman, Rock Talk radio host: "The Northwest musical influence on the entire rock culture has been overlooked for way too long.
 This is a great book for anybody who loves Rock 'n' Roll and its hidden history."